 In 2002, the Special Court for Sierra Leone (SCSL) was established.
-Massaquoi offered to collaborate, and became a top informer for the prosecution, testifying against his former colleagues.
-In 2009 and 2012 respectively, the SCSL convicted three former senior leaders of the RUF and Taylor for war crimes and crimes against humanity committed in Sierra Leone.
+Massaquoi offered to collaborate and became a top informer for the prosecution.
+In 2009 and 2012 respectively, the SCSL convicted three former senior leaders of the RUF and Charles Taylor for war crimes and crimes against humanity committed in Sierra Leone.
 Massaquoi was not charged with any crimes by the SCSL.

-On the basis of indications that he was present in Finland, Civitas Maxima and the GJRP submitted information to the authorities in Finland in 2018 regarding Massaquoi’s alleged involvement in mass atrocities in Liberia.
-Following a preliminary investigation, Finland’s General Prosecutor issued an order to proceed with the case.
+Based on indications that he was present in Finland, Civitas Maxima and the GJRP submitted information to the authorities in Finland in 2018 regarding Massaquoi’s alleged involvement in mass atrocities in Liberia.
+Following a preliminary investigation, Finland’s prosecutor general issued an order to proceed with the case.

-Finnish police investigators visited Liberia on several occasions since early 2019 to hear witnesses in cooperation with Liberian authorities.
+Finnish police investigators visited Liberia on several occasions beginning in early 2019 to hear witnesses in cooperation with Liberian authorities.

-On 10 March 2020, Gibril Massaquoi was arrested by Finnish police in Tampere, Finland on suspicion of war crimes and crimes against humanity, including murders, sexual violence and the recruitment and use of child soldiers.
-His trial opened on 1 February 2021.
+On 10 March 2020, Massaquoi was arrested by Finnish police in Tampere, Finland on suspicion of war crimes and crimes against humanity, including murders, sexual violence and the recruitment and use of child soldiers.

 On 13 January 2021, Finland’s National Bureau of Investigation’s pre-trial investigation on Massaquoi concluded and the case was officially handed over to the prosecutor.

 On 3 February 2021, the trial against Massaquoi began in Finland.
 Throughout the year, hearings were held in Liberia, Sierra Leone and Finland.
 The proceedings lasted 62 days, and over 100 witnesses were heard.